petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/designing-object-layouts.md

 Visibility and permissions can affect how the Categorization block is displayed.
 ```

-Follow these steps to add Categorization blocks to Fields tabs:
+Follow these steps to add a Categorization block to a Fields tabs:

 1. Select the desired layout and go to the *Layout* tab.